pippinbarr/itisasifyouweredoingwork/info/README.md

 * Polansky, Lana.
 [Gaming on the Fringe: 2017 Roundup](http://sufficientlyhuman.com/archives/1557).
 Sufficiently Human.
 2 January 2018.
 * Macharia, Tyra.
 [Artcade Brought a Whole New Meaning to Game Developing](https://thelinknewspaper.ca/article/artcade-2018-concordia).
 The Link.
 10 March 2018.
 * Polansky, Lana.
 [Notes on It’s As If You Were Doing Work: Do Nothing, Feel Fine](http://sufficientlyhuman.com/archives/1590).
 Sufficiently Human.
 3 April 2018.
+* de la Puente, Gabrielle.
+[It is as if you were doing work](https://thewhitepube.co.uk/reviews/2024/it-is-as-if-you-were-doing-work/).
+The White Pube.
+24 March 2024.

 ## License

-_It is as if you were doing work_ is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
+_It is as if you were doing work* is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).